Recommended for traders and investors (including beginners) focusing on the Indian market and looking for low fees

 |Fund providers (#)||39||50||260|

-You can trade with options on the NSE and MCX stock exchanges.
-This is the same as with Sharekhan, but IB provides trading on a much higher number of exchanges.
+You can trade options on the NSE and the MCX stock exchanges.

 |Options markets (#)||2||2||33|

-You can trade on the same stock exchanges as with options.
+The same stock exchanges are available as with options.

 |Futures markets (#)||2||2||32|